-The U.S. Department of Labor Hall of Honor
+The Labor Hall of Fame

 The Labor Hall of Honor was founded in 1988 to honor posthumously those Americans whose distinctive contributions to the field of labor have enhanced the quality of life of America's workers.
 Honorees are chosen each year, and a formal induction ceremony is conducted at the U.S. Department of Labor (DOL) in Washington, D.C.